gazzman/sec/README.md

 tuples associate the fields you specified to an XML tag in the XBRL data file.

-4. From here, run xbrl_tuple_reader.py to extract and print the fields of interest to STDOUT, eg.:
+4. From here, run xbrl_tuple_reader.py to extract and print the fields of interest to STDOUT

+For example:

     $ xbrl_tuple_reader.py 2013-11-05T17:08:04+00:00_10-Q_xom-20130930 xom_fields
     CIK,Reporting Period End Date,Submission Time,Segments,Submission Period Focus,Period Start,Period End,BoP Assets,BoP Liabilities,EoP Assets,EoP Liabilities
     34088,2013-09-30,2013-11-05T17:08:04+00:00,,2013Q3,2013-01-01,2013-09-30,333795000000,162135000000,347564000000,172086000000

-5. You can use your favorite shell-scripting language to extract data from multiple filings, eg.
+5. You can use your favorite shell-scripting language to extract data from multiple filings, for example

 extractor.bash: